 Before you go to your doctor's office for your colonoscopy, you'll need to take a bowel prep.
 A bowel prep will prepare your colon for viewing by removing solid waste from your digestive tract.
-In other words, it causes episodes of diarrhea occurring over several hours, so that the colon is empty at the time of your colonoscopy and the doctor can see the lining of the colon clearly.

 Eating and Drinking Before and During Your Prep

 At least 3 days prior to your procedure, your doctor may advise you not to eat seeds or nuts due to digestive residue or fresh fruits or raw vegetables (i.e. no salads) and no multigrain bread.

 Starting the day before your procedure, you will only be able to have clear fluids/liquids (broth, etc).
 Be sure to get exact instructions from your healthcare provider about when you need to stop eating solids, what you can and cannot drink, and how often you should drink during the bowel prep.

 Stay hydrated - Download PrepIt APP for helpful reminders